Cipher7/cipher7.github.io/_tabs/about.md

 order: 4
 ---

-I am 21 year old Cybersecurity Researcher currently interested in learning Exploit Development and Reverse Engineering.
-I have previously worked with Network/WebApp Pentesting, Active Directory Audits, Red Teaming, and a bit of blue teaming.
+I am 21 year old Cybersecurity Researcher currently interested in Exploit Development and Reverse Engineering.
+I have previously worked with Network/WebApp Pentesting, Active Directory Audits, Red Teaming, and a bit of Blue teaming.
 I would be publishing a few blogposts whenever I get time.

 ## Projects